steviecurran/audio-books/README.md

 **Audiobook reviews dashboard - Tableau excercise done in Python Dash**

-After making three dashboards in Python Dash rather than Power BI, I thought I would give Tableau a go<br>
+After making three dashboards in Python Dash rather than Power BI, I thought I would give Tableau a go.
 Attempting the Audiobooks Tableau exercise in Udemy's *[The Business Intelligence Analyst Course](https://www.udemy.com/course/the-business-intelligence-analyst-course-2018)*, I was put off by the phrases

  - "For some reason, the date fields of the two tables we joined do not match up with each other correctly"